bahmutov/time-stats/README.md

 If you have Node code that measures individual actions using `console.time` and `console.timeEnd` calls, you might want to know actual stats, like the median of the calls, min, max, mean.
-But you don't want to change your code to do this.
-Just preload `time-stats` and you will get this information.

 ```js
 function timeDelay (ms) {